Bachelor of Arts with a major in Political Science

 Department of Political Science

-The pre-law emphasis allows students interested in studying law to receive special advising and to develop a liberal arts program of study appropriate as preparation for admission to law school and success in the legal profession.
+The pre-law emphasis allows students interested in studying law to receive special advising and to develop a liberal arts program of study appropriate as preparation for admission to law school and success in the legal profession, and careers and jobs in various areas such as government, media, business, international affairs, foreign service, non-government organizations and teaching.
 The study of law involves many aspects of social life and integrates many fields of study.
 Judges and lawyers are expected to handle different litigations, ranging from social to medical, environmental and other applications.
 Thus, law schools encourage students to have diverse undergraduate majors.
 UNE students who are majoring in any department can take advantage of the pre-law program.

 Although the choice of major is open, law schools expect students to have acquired skills that enable them to think critically, reason logically, and speak and write effectively.
 The Pre-law Advising Committee will help students build their interdisciplinary program of study that includes not only humanities courses, but also courses in biology, environmental studies, psychology, and management.

 |PSC 105 - Introduction to Political Science|

 |PSC 202 - Politics as Social Science|